GenomiqueENS/toulligQC/README.md

 ## 2. Usage
 <a name="command-line"></a>

-To run ToulligQC, you need one of your initial Fast5 ONT file and you may also need an Albacore output directory to get the ``` Fastq files ```  and ``` the sequencing_summary.txt ```.
+To run ToulligQC, you need one of your initial Fast5 ONT file (or the telemetry file) and you may also need an Albacore output directory to get the ``` Fastq files ```  and ``` the sequencing_summary.txt ```.
-ToulligQC can perform analyses on your data if the directory is organise as following :
+ToulligQC can perform analyses on your data if the directory is organise as following:

 ```
 RUN_ID
 ├── sequencing_summary.txt
 ├── pipeline.log
 ├── configuration.cfg
+├── sequencing_telemetry.js
 └── workspace
     └── run_id.fastq
 ```